 Condis asks what this moment can teach us about the performative, collaborative, and sometimes combative ways that American culture enacts race, gender, and sexuality.
 She concludes by encouraging designers and those who work in the tech industry to think about how their work might have, purposefully or not, been developed in ways that are marked by gender.

-Coming May 1, 2018 from the University of Iowa Press
+Published in 2018 by the University of Iowa Press

 “Megan Condis addresses the most important and contentious controversies in gaming culture at present.
 Her writing argues strongly against the groups who have tried to undermine the diversity arising in games and provides a passionate insight into these events, linking them with wider cultural shifts in Western society.”—Esther MacCallum-Stewart, Staffordshire University

 “Fierce, fun, and fascinating.
 Condis writes with a journalist’s ear and an academic’s eye, getting to the core of what drives men’s behavior online, in games, and throughout digital culture.”—Derek A. Burrill, author, Die Tryin’: Videogames, Masculinity, Culture

 “This is such a fantastic book.
 As a gamer and a feminist, I found so much to relate to.
 I used to play an MMORPG and let me tell you, men can be so creepy online.
 I was seventeen when I first started playing, and I’d have men soliciting online sex, or “cybering,” stalking me from world to world, calling me names (especially if I kicked their butts), and just in general being total trash people.
 People are so quick to condemn women as casual gamers or attention seekers, and even with women who play with their boyfriends, there’s an expectation that the woman isn’t supposed to play more or better than the guy she’s playing with: she’s just a cool add-on, no more, no less.”—Nenia Campbell, Readasaurus Reviews